konstructio/kubefirst/docs/common/security.md

 Kubefirst runs against your public cloud provider, and your personal cloud credentials are leveraged in order to conduct the provisioning of the Kubefirst platform.
 We have a tremendous respect when it comes to your personal Cloud provider information and we are very careful about leveraging these credentials.
-We do not embed these personal cloud credentials anywhere in the kubefirst platform that gets provisioned.
+We do not embed these personal cloud credentials anywhere in the Kubefirst platform that gets provisioned.

 ## Assume Role
 Kubefirst also provides an approach to run the previsioning process on less privileges strategy via